napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

 *This is definitely an art form.
 It takes time.
 Be patient.*

-### Testing widgets
-Question: How do you test widgets, the napari viewer, and graphical user interfaces?
-How do you test Qt in general?
+## How do you test widgets, the napari viewer, graphical user interfaces, and Qt in general?
 Answer:
 * Try not to!
 * You should generally trust that a button click (for example) will call your callback and focus on testing that your callback does what it's supposed to do given that it gets called following some UI interaction.